Finding and Managing Information for Your Dissertation

 An example of a search strategy prepared using steps 1-6 above in the Web of Science database is shown below:

-A clip demonstrating the first few sections of this strategy which was originally developed for nursing students at the University of the West of England can be found at:
+A clip demonstrating the first few sections of this strategy which was originally developed for nursing students can be found on the University of the West of England website.

 How to Manage the References You Have Collected